Robert-Hughes/rjrssync/README.md

 * Use of SystemTime
    -  is this compatible between platforms, time zone changes, precision differences, etc. etc.
    - can we safely serialize this on one platform and deserialize on another?
+* Consider warning for unexpected deletions (esp with replacing files with folders, see table in above section)